-Certificates are awarded by class teachers to celebrate individual academic achievements.
+Certificates are awarded by pod teachers to celebrate individual academic achievements; these will be emailed to parents/carers.

 These will include: Maths Master Award Wonderful Writing Award Summercourt Star Award Head Teacher's Award

 6. Sanctions

 It is important that all behaviour is recognised as communication and yet, when necessary a developmentally appropriate sanction may be required in order to address the reasons for, and outcomes of, the behaviour displayed.